microsoft/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-01.md

 `Resources.zip` file provided by your coach.
 In this challenge you will be working on the `landing.html` file which can be found in the `src/client` folder.

-There are a number of Javascript stub methods in `landing.html`.
-In this challenge we will only be concerned with the function `queryButtonClick`.
+There are a number of JavaScript methods in `landing.html`.
+In this challenge we will only be concerned with the function `queryButtonClick()` which has an empty implementation.

 Your task is to update the function `queryButtonClick()` in `landing.html` to:

 - Extract the query parameters from the URL
 - Extract the value of the query string parameter `token`
 - Assign that value to the variable `token` (already declared at block scope)
-- Set the text property of the `<p>` html element with id `raw-token` to the value of the `token` variable
+- Set the text property of the HTML element with id `raw-token` to the value of the `token` variable
 - Note, jQuery is already referenced on the page for you to use if you would like

 ## Success Criteria